About the Program

 Ideal Candidate

-- Strong knowledge of and passion for the PA profession
+- Strong knowledge of and passion for the PA profession.

 - Preference given to students who can demonstrate the following: